-Purchasing the right dental products, in the right quantity, at the right time, and for a fair price, that’s the goal.
-Buy too late, or too little, and you risk running out, buy too soon or too much, and you're tying up valuable cash and adding unnecessary costs.
-However, much like the story of Goldilocks and the Three Bears, getting it “just right” takes a little work.
+The goal of procurement is to buy the right products, in the right quantity, at the right time, and at the best possible price.
+Buy too late or too little, and you risk running out, but buy too soon or too much, and you're tying up valuable cash and racking up carrying costs.

 The length of time, typically in days, between the placement of an order and delivery.
-Note that suppliers should be quoting their lead times on RFQs, but if you don't have them, just ask.
+Note that suppliers should be quoting their lead times on Request For Quotes (RFQs), but if you don't have them, just ask.

-ROP is a pre-determined inventory level where if the total on hand plus on order falls under the set-point, it triggers a replenishment order.
+ROP is a pre-determined inventory level where once the total on hand plus on order falls under the set point, it triggers a replenishment order.

 ROQ is the set order quantity for placing replenishment orders.

-Safety stock is your safety net, and only you can figure out just how big you can afford for it to be.
+Safety stock is your safety net, and only you can figure out just how big you can afford or want it to be.
 Use a common-sense approach.
 Know your sales rep is in town and will bring you some in his car if need be?
 Carry less.
-If the item is a low-value item, but imperative to operations and has a long lead time, go heavy.
+If the item is a low-value item but imperative to operations and has a long lead time, go heavy.

 Here are some things you should consider when setting the safety stock level for dental supplies: